New Wine

 Moving On In The Life of Prayer

-The new wine of the Gospel should flavor all our prayers as good wine flavors food.
+The new wine of the Gospel should flavor all our prayers, just as good wine flavors food.
 Let the joy of the Lord be our strength in prayer.
-Let His love fill our hearts with the desire to share that love.
-The same is true of His peace.
-As it brings calmness and confidence to us in prayer, like new wine in new skins, let it bring help and strength to others who may be battling heavy seas.
+Let his love fill our hearts with the desire to share that love.
+The same is true of his peace.
+Let God’s peace in us bring help and strength to others who may be battling heavy seas.